NR5P/complete_plant_automation/README.md

 - [x] network socket control over terminal
 - [ ] temperature sensor capability
 - [ ] humidity sensor capability

-## problems
-I'm thinking about the best way for a user to add the controller to their network, I can only think of two ways of doing this
-- by adding an lcd or touchscreen to the raspberry pi to add wifi password
-- for the user to temporarily plug in an hdmi monitor to add the wifi password.

-I don't like either of these methods.
-I don't think using a small screen connected to the device is a very efficient way of setting the timers, not nearly as easy as using a web browser.
-Also it's another point of failure.

-If anyone has a better idea or something I haven't thought about please let me know.

 ## Contact
 Name: Nathan Rigg